pschaus/book_lepl1402/source/part1.rst

 the Python-Interpreter will do the following things:

-1. Load the file "myprogram.py" (and the modules you have imported in your program with the :code:`import` statement),
+1. Load the file "myprogram.py",
 2. Do some checks to verify that your program doesn't contain syntax errors such as :code:`print('Hello')))))`,
 3. Execute your program.